TritonDataCenter/rfd/rfd/0002/README.md

 This will be left as a separate project as the current thinking is that this would be implemented through hermes, or something like it, that runs in the GZ and can rotate logs.
 Ultimately we need to rotate the logs to Manta since rotated logs are otherwise not accessible to the user.
-The `docker logs` command only displays entries from the current log, ignoring the rotated logs.
+In Docker, `docker logs` command only displays entries from the current log, ignoring the rotated logs.

+As an option, we may choose to diverge from docker and allow `docker logs` to work for all drivers and just return the logs out of manta or from the latest local file regardless of driver.

-## Alternative Approachs
+## Alternative Approaches

 This section captures the historical thinking around the behavior of the logging service in the face of errors.
 It is provided here to give context